mj470/work-day-scheduler/README.md

 ![Initial loaded webpage](assets/Screenshot%202023-06-02%20at%209.47.30%20AM.png)

 # Instilation
-This site will be deployed through GitHub
+This site will be deployed through GitHub: https://mj470.github.io/work-day-scheduler/

 # Usage
 This is a helpful application built through an API.
 This app should update to the current date.
 It will also have an hourly schedule with text fields open for user input.